prakhardev19/tally-bot-legal/data_deletion.md

 **Last updated:** 1 June 2026

-This page explains how to request deletion of your personal data from **[YOUR BUSINESS NAME]**'s WhatsApp-based invoice processing service ("the Service").
+This page explains how to request deletion of your personal data from **Point1EM Ventures**'s WhatsApp-based invoice processing service ("the Service").

 You have the right to request deletion of your data under the Digital Personal Data Protection Act, 2023.